tc39/proposal-temporal/docs/README.md

 `Temporal.TimeZone` is also an iterable that give access to the IANA-Timezones supported by the system from the [IANA time zone database](https://www.iana.org/time-zones) (also listed [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)).

-See [Temporal.TimeZone Documentation](./docs/timezone.md) for more detailed documentation.
+See [Temporal.TimeZone Documentation](./timezone.md) for more detailed documentation.

 ### `Temporal.DateTime`

-A `Temporal.DateTime` represents a caldendar date and wall-clock time.
+A `Temporal.DateTime` represents a calendar date and wall-clock time.
 That means it does not carry timezone information.
 However it can be converted to a `Temporal.Absolute` using a `Temporal.TimeZone`.

 This can also be converted to object containing only partial information such as `Temporal.Date` and `Temporal.Time`.

-See [Temporal.DateTime Documentation](./docs/datetime.md) for more detailed documentation.
+See [Temporal.DateTime Documentation](./datetime.md) for more detailed documentation.

 ### `Temporal.Time`

 A `Temporal.Time` object represents a wall-clock time.
 Since there is no date component this can not be directly translated to an absolute point in time.
 However it can be converted to a `Temporal.Absolute` by combining with a `Temporal.Date` using a `Temporal.TimeZone`.

-See [Temporal.Time Documentation](./docs/time.md) for more detailed documentation.
+See [Temporal.Time Documentation](./time.md) for more detailed documentation.

 ### `Temporal.Date`